iwonder January highlights: Sport meets life

 17th January 1982

 Born on 17thJanuary 1982, Lydia Lassila is Australia’s first female winter athlete to compete at five consecutive Olympic Game, and is the country’s most decorated female skier, having won gold in 2010 and bronze four years later in Sochi.
-It was in Vancouver in 2010 that she took on the audacious manoeuvre that would become the focus of the documentary, The Will to Fly, debuting on iwonder in January.
+It was in Vancouver in 2010 that she took on the audacious manoeuvre that would become the focus of the documentary, The Will to Fly, debuting on iwonder this month.

 When Angus Paradice was 11, he went to the Nadaam festival in Mongolia on a family holiday and watched the traditional horse racing for children, thinking: ''I could do that.''